Skip to main content

 When you start the readiness drill, BlueXP ransomware protection skips the learning mode and starts the drill in active mode.
 The detection status of the workload is Active.

-Tip A workload can have a ransomware detection Learning mode status that indicates a ransomware detection policy was recently assigned to the workload and the service is scanning workloads.
-A detection status of Active indicates that a ransomware detection protection policy is assigned.
+Tip A workload can have a ransomware detection Learning mode status when a detection policy is recently assigned and the service scans workloads.

 Steps